kmilewczyk96/Interview--Profil_Software2/README.md

 >> 5) Name: simple string input.
 >
 >>### Program flow:
->> 1) Program starts from Main Menu and gives User 5 choices.
+>> 1) Program starts from Main Menu and gives User choice to pick one of available options.
 >> 2) Each choice got its own flow, after which User can get back to MainMenu or exit program.
 >
 >>### Main Menu options: